carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

 It is wrapped up in a complete runnable project, with a little command line interface, some self tests, and an example data logging application.

 ## What's new
+### v2.1.1
+Added ability to statically assign DMA channels for SPI.
 ### v2.0.1
 Fix miscalculation in `get_num_sectors`.
 ### v2.0.0